 - Communist China entered its first Games in 1984.

-- Two new sports for women only were added to the Olympic Program: rhythmic gymnastics and synchronized swimming.
+- Two new sports for women only were added to the Olympic Program: rhythmic gymnastics and synchronized swimming (though now men are eligible for the team synchronized swimming event).

 - Women's shooting events were first included in the Olympics in 1984.
 There were three events, three position rifle, air rifle and sport pistol.